my2582/LumpsumCalc/README.md

 ## 1. Problem Statement

-The Lump-Sum Investment Calculator is designed to help determine the necessary upfront investment to reach a predetermined goal (terminal value) within a time horizon, accounting for annual contributions that may grow over time at \( \pi \).
+The Lump-sum Calculator (LumpsumCalc) is designed to help determine the necessary upfront investment to reach a predetermined goal (terminal value) within a time horizon, accounting for annual contributions that may grow over time at $\pi$, which may be 0 or any positive value.
 Recurring contributions may be at shorter frequency, but here annual contributions are used for simplicity.

 ## 2. Definitions